LogtalkDotOrg/logtalk-jupyter-kernel/README.md

   - Additionally, a `kernel_implementation_path` can be provided, which needs to be an **absolute path to a Python file**:
     - The corresponding module is required to define a subclass of `LogtalkKernelBaseImplementation` named `LogtalkKernelImplementation`.
 This can be used to override some of the kernel's basic behavior (see [Overriding the Kernel Implementation](#overriding-the-kernel-implementation)).

+If the given **`program_arguments` are invalid**, the kernel waits for a response from the server which it will never receive.
+In that state it is **not able to log any exception** and instead, nothing happens.
+To facilitate finding the cause of the error, before trying to start the Logtalk server, the arguments and the directory from which they are tried to be executed are logged.

 ### Defining environment variables for notebooks